tarun138246/tarun138246/README.md

 - Delivered a fully responsive design with modern UI elements.

 #### ⚡ NYIC
-- Currently working as a **Frontend Developer** for the National Youth Innovation Competition (NYIC).
+- Successfully completed the development of the official website for the **National Youth Innovation Competition (NYIC)**.
-- Enhancing the competition's official website, ensuring responsiveness and great user experience.
+- Ensured a responsive and visually appealing design that aligns with the competition’s vision.
-- Working with a remote team to align the platform with the competition’s vision.
+- Contributed to creating a seamless user experience, enhancing engagement for participants and viewers.

 ---